shuup/shuup/doc/templates.rst

 **Default Basket** ``shuup/front/basket/default_basket.jinja``
     The structure of shopping basket.
-It includes the shopping basket's contents as a table from a separate file in the partials folder.
+It includes the shopping basket's contents as a table from a separate macro in ``shuup/front/templates/shuup/front/macros/basket.jinja``.
-    The ordering form is also displayed in this file.
+    The ordering form macro is also being rendered in this file.

 Orders
 ^^^^^^